 How many sessions for laser hair removal?

-In general 6-10+ sessions are needed initially for laser hair removal.
-Additionally top ups are required to maintain results.
-After an initial course 80-85% of hair will be reduced for most people.
+6-10+ treatment sessions of laser hair removal treatment are needed initially with additional top-ups required to maintain results.
+After an initial course, 80-85% of unwanted hair growth will be reduced for most people.
 The remaining growth of 15-20% will be light in texture and these hairs will need to be maintained.
-Their are 100’s of hair follicles all over your body.
-For laser to target each on of these with the correct temperature over 6-10 sessions would be impossible.
-Firstly, their is no exact way of knowing if hairs are in the correct stage of growth each time.
+There are hundreds of hair follicles all over your body.
+For laser to target each one of these with the correct temperature over 6-10 sessions would be impossible.
+Firstly, there is no exact way of knowing if hairs are in the correct hair growth cycle each time.
 And secondly, we do not know how much heat is being absorbed by each hair follicle.
-For these reasons we cannot be exactly sure how many hairs have been targeted.
-How many sessions that will be needed for laser hair removal will depend on different factors.
+For these reasons, we cannot be exactly sure how many hairs have been targeted.
+How many sessions will be needed for comprehensive laser hair removal will depend on different factors.

 Factors that influence how many sessions needed for laser hair removal

 - Treatment intervals

 See our quick and easy-to-read guide on how many sessions for laser hair removal